temenostech/temenos-platform-documentation/docfx_project/home/techguides/use-gitlab-repository.md

 # Introduction #
-This document can be used by technical staff who need to deploy different features on a Temenos Cloud Environment.
+This document can be used by technical staff who need to deploy different features on a Temenos Continuous Deployment Environment.
 Each Environment has an associated Repository for uploading different type of features based on Environment Template type, these features being deployed automatically to your Environment.

 Before proceeding, please check the following requirements:
 - Make sure you have a GUI Git Client installed in your local machine.
 This guide uses *TortoiseGit* Git Client that can be installed from <a href="https://tortoisegit.org/download/" target="blank">here</a>.